jrper/ParaviewPlugins/README.md

 Source files for basic ParaView plugins.

+* AustraliaFilter : Flip round y-axis in data coondinates.
+Example filter from a presentation.
 * ShowCVs : Show control volumes, i.e. show point data as cell data on a Voronoi dual data structure.
 * VelocitiesOnCVs :  Interpolate vector values onto the face centres of the control volume data structure.
 * GMSHreader : Pull the data from a gmsh file.
 Currently limited to simplicies, but only due to laziness in coding.